Automated File Ingestion & Parsing Pipelines for ACH/Wire Reconciliation

 if len(line) != 94 or line[0:1] != "6":

-# Only Entry Detail (record type "6") feeds the reconciliation queue.
+# Only Entry Detail (record type "6") feeds reconciliation.

 continue